 - An HTTPS (by default port 9092) and HTTP (by default port 9091) interface. - An API that uses JSON data format. - The API is authenticated and the node daemon uses its own application-level users (node users). - A node admin utility, asnodeadmin, for adding and managing Node API users and passwords.
-For more information, see Node Admin Tool on page 264. - It logs to syslog, akin to asperacentral.
-For more information about configuring logging, see Log Files on page 330.
+For more information, see Node Admin Tool on page 265. - It logs to /var/log/messages.